 The effective rooting depth of a crop is where most of plant roots are concentrated and extract water for plant uptake.
 For annual crops, rooting depth gradually increases during vegetative growth, and as plants shift from vegetative to reproductive growth, downward rooting ceases for most annual crops.

-Figure 1 shows a generalized example for annual crop root development and depth of growth over a growing season.
+Figure 1 (page 31) shows a generalized example for annual crop root development and depth of growth over a growing season.
 The effective rooting zone (ERZ) is the soil depth where plant roots take up their water.